armandmcqueen/tensorpack-mask-rcnn/README.md

 Training converges to target accuracy for configurations from 8x1 up to 32x4 training.
 Training throughput is substantially improved from original Tensorpack code.

+A pre-built dockerfile is available in DockerHub under `armandmcqueen/tensorpack-mask-rcnn:master-latest`.
+It is automatically built on each commit to master.

 ### Notes

 - Running this codebase requires a custom TF binary - available under GitHub releases (custom ops and fix for bug introduced in TF 1.13